John Dos Passos was born 14 January 1896, and died 28 September 1970

 - You get a great deal off your chest—emotions, impressions, opinions.
 Curiosity urges you on—the driving force.
 What is collected must be got rid of.
 That’s one thing to be said about writing.
 There is a great sense of relief in a fat volume.

-- A novel is a commodity that fulfills a certain need; people need to buy daydreams like they need to buy ice cream or aspirin or gin.
+- A novel is a commodity that fulfils a certain need; people need to buy daydreams like they need to buy ice cream or aspirin or gin.
 They even need to buy a pinch of intellectual catnip now and then to liven up their thoughts.

 - Of course anything that happens to you has some bearing upon what you write.